minlee077/WGAN-pytorch/README.md

 # WGAN-pytorch
-A pytorch implementation of [Wasserstein GAN](https://arxiv.org/abs/1701.07875) which improve the stability of learning by using approximated wasserstein distance.
+pytorch implementations of [Wasserstein GAN](https://arxiv.org/abs/1701.07875) which improve the stability of learning by using approximated wasserstein distance and and [Improved Training of Wasserstein GANs](https://arxiv.org/abs/1704.00028) which propose an alternative to clipping weights: penalize the norm of gradient of the critic with respect to its input..

 ## Result